Physical Lincoln banner

 Cancer Emaciated by the end of his life.

-Dominant genetics Mother with same body build.
+Family history Mother with same body and facial build.

 Three sons with large, bumpy lips.